Preparing for a 2021 Minimum Wage Increase

 Perform a Compensation Analysis

 - Re-Calculate exempt employees salary requirements.
-To ensure it meets California state exempt employee salary requirements after the minimum wage increase. * Note: this is a CA state requirement for exempt employees.
-City Ordinances do not apply to the state salary threshold obligations.
-The state of California obligates employers to pay at least two times the state minimum wage for exempt employees.
+To ensure it meets California state exempt employee salary requirements after the minimum wage increase.
 When state minimum wage increases, so must this salary threshold for exempt employees.

 - Review Overtime/double-time and other pay calculations.
 Make sure they reflect all changes and amendments to the wage and hour laws (state and federal) effective January 1, 2020.
 Overtime/double-time, meal periods, weighted average and regular rates of pay for blended rates, etc.